nuno-agostinho/psichomics/reference/plotDistribution.md

   :   the smoothing bandwidth to be used.
 The kernels are scaled such
       that this is the standard deviation of the smoothing kernel.
-(Note this differs from the reference books cited below, and from S-PLUS.)
+(Note this differs from the reference books cited below.)

       `bw` can also be a character string giving a rule to choose the bandwidth.
 See